The Graduate From Spinal Tap…The NotMakingThisUp Review of Dan Lyons’ “Disrupted: My Misadvent

 We here at NotMakingThisUp only write book reviews when we like the book.
 (If we don’t like it, we don’t write anything at all, because it’s hard—really hard—to write a book, so just the fact that someone has written a book ought to be respected, not criticized.)
 Journalist Dan Lyons has not only written a book, but it’s good—and not just “good,” but laugh-out-loud good.

-The subject matter, however, is not always laugh-out-loud funny.
+matter, however, is not always laugh-out-loud funny.

 Way more interesting is Lyons’ take on what it’s like to be a 50+ year old Boomer working at a hotshot Millennial company—or “cult,” as he sees it.